-The components of contract inventories as of March 31, 2006 and December 31, 2005 were as follows (in thousands):
+The components of contract inventories as of June 30, 2006 and December 31, 2005 were as follows (in thousands):

-Raw material
+2006 2005

-Work in process 10,078 9,965
+Work in process \$ 8,652 \$ 9,965

-\$10,078 \$9,965

-Less: Progress payments and customer
+Less: Progress payments and cust omer

-advances received (5,421) (5,692))
+advances received (5,692)

-Total contract inventories\$ 4,657\$ 4,27 73
+Total contract inventories \$ 8,652 \$ 4,273

-Contract inventories consist of materials purchased, advances to suppliers, and other expenditures for use in a contract to modify and apply a protective system, the Tanker Ballistic Protection System ("TBPS"), to military vehicles for the U.S. Army.
+Contract inventories consist of materials purchased, advances to suppliers, and other expenditures for use in a contract to modify and apply a protective system, the Tanker Ballistic Protection System ("TBPS") to military vehicles for the U.S. Army.

 Although these costs are classified as inventories for accounting purposes, they are similar in nature to materials and direct supplies purchased for use in performance on the Company's other contracts in that they are solely and directly attributable to the contract and will be billed to the customer within a relatively short time.
 These materials and direct supplies will not be restocked to maintain any permanent inventory levels.
-Contract inventories are relieved when units are delivered and revenue is recognized.
+Contract inventories are

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Unaudited)
+VSE CORPORATION AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Unaudited)

-Raw materials inventories consist of advances to suppliers for materials for use on this contract but on which work has not yet begun.
 Work in process inventories consist of amounts for materials, supplies and other expenditures for which work has been performed but for which the end unit has not yet been completed and accepted.
-Work in process inventories at March 31, 2006 and December 31, 2005 included applicable indirect cost burdens, including general and administrative costs totaling approximately \$1.4 million and \$1.3 million, respectively.
-Indirect cost burdens, including general and administrative costs charged to cost of sales from inventories for the periods ended March 31, 2006 and December 31, 2005 totaled \$4.1 million and \$3.4 million, respectively.
+Work in process inventories at June 30, 2006 and December 31, 2005 included applicable indirect cost burdens, including general and administrative costs totaling approximately \$1.2 million and \$1.3 million, respectively.
+Indirect cost burdens, including general and administrative costs charged to cost of sales from inventories for the periods ended June 30, 2006 and December 31, 2005 totaled \$1.9 million and \$3.4 million, respectively.